Nitrous Oxide Effects

 You must mention these to your doctor if you experience any of them.

 Anavar also has the potential to cause your body to retain water.
-This puts you at risk for heart failure and leads to the following:
+This, along with its effects on blood pressure and cholesterol, can put you at risk for heart failure and leads to the following:

 • Sudden or unusual weight gain